OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 ### Application suites

 Application suites are an ideal way to organise Spaces because your application design has similar considerations.
+For example, you might group the components of a content management system (CMS) within one space, and the components of a billing system into a second space.

 ### Application visibility

+A less granular approach is to have separate spaces for internal applications and public-facing applications.

 ### Company divisions

+If the company is split into sections that each develop their own applications, this is likely to provide a natural arrangement to use for Spaces.
+For example, if the company has divisions that offer software to different industries, each division could have a separate space.

 ## Useful indicators

-The ideal scenario for a space is that the applications are independent, deployed to dedicated targets, and have an autonomous team responsible for them.
+The ideal scenario for a space is that the applications with a space are independent, deployed to dedicated targets, and have an autonomous team responsible for them.
+While you might not find yourself in this perfect example, it provides a useful guide when you are deciding how to design your Spaces.

 If you deploy multiple applications to the same deployment targets, you should keep the deployments within the same space.